RobThree/TextTableBuilder/README.md

 The TextTableBuilder uses an `ITableRenderer` to do the actual 'rendering' of the table.
 The TableRenderer is provided with `RenderColums`, which provide column information, and an `IEnumerable<string[]>` which represents the rows and values.
 The values have been formatted at this point; the table renderer takes care of aligning, padding etc.

 By default, the TextTableBuilder uses the `DefaultTableRenderer` which produced the above examples.
 A few other, very simple, renderers are provided.
-These are the `MinimalTableRenderer` and `MSDOSTableRenderer`, `SimpleLineTableRenderer`, `SingleLineTableRenderer`, `DoubleLineTableRenderer` and `HatchedTableRenderer`.
+These are the `MinimalTableRenderer` and `MSDOSTableRenderer`, `SimpleLineTableRenderer`, `SingleLineTableRenderer`, `DoubleLineTableRenderer`, `HatchedTableRenderer`, `DotsTableRenderer` and `RounderCornersTableRenderer`.

 To use a specific `ITableRenderer` you pass one to the `Build()` method: